ianunruh/ianunruh.com/_posts/2014-05-11-monitor-everything-part-2.md

 ## Shipping to Logstash

-Obviously, Logstash isn't terribly useful if you're only using it on a single node.
-To start shipping logs from your other nodes, there are a wide range of agents you can use.
-Just off the top of my head, you can use:
+Obviously Logstash isn't terribly useful if you're only using it on a single node.
+There are a wide range of agents you can use to ship logs from your nodes.

 - Logstash itself
 - Syslog and friends (rsyslog, syslog-ng)
 - [logstash-forwarder](https://github.com/elasticsearch/logstash-forwarder)
 - All the shippers listed on the [Logstash cookbook](http://cookbook.logstash.net/recipes/log-shippers/)

-Logstash runs on the JVM, causing its memory footprint to be 100MB at minimum.
-For smaller cloud instances, this may be prohibitive.
-We'll look into slimmer shippers at a later time.
+Logstash runs on the JVM; this causes its memory footprint to be 100MB at minimum.
+This may be prohibitive for smaller cloud instances.
+We'll look into slimmer shippers in a later post.
 For now, I'll just setup Logstash as our shipper.
 We'll use [Redis](http://redis.io/) as a broker between the shipper and the indexer.

 ### Redis